CakesGalore1/MyAnimeListCSVgenerator/README.md

 The demo file already outlines what each code cell does and why it's there.
 First, we get our dataset.
 This can be done by running the make_csv function in getMalDatatset.py.

+#### IMPORATANT
-####IMPORATANT: this function takes an EXTREMELY long time to run if you wish to get the data of all of the anime on myanimelist.net.
+This function takes an EXTREMELY long time to run if you wish to get the data of all of the anime on myanimelist.net.
 Instead, I recommend using the AnimeList.csv file provided in AnimeList.zip.
-If you wish to test out this function, then i recommend the following aruments:
-make_csv(1, 20, 1, True, .5)
+If you wish to test out this function, then i recommend the following aruments: make_csv(1, 20, 1, True, .5)

 make_csv takes in up to 6 arguments: filename, minIndex, maxIndex, updates, progress_updates, progress_increment